SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/soap/wcf-primer.md

 For the web server to talk to the backend you must change the `DefaultMode` to "Remote".

-* With ASMX services that was enough.
+* With ASMX services, that was enough.
-* With WCF you must also set up the WCF binding to connect the web server to the app server.
+* With WCF, you must also set up the WCF binding to connect the web server to the app server.
+Configuration of a binding includes SOAP version, protocol, security, and so on.

 ## Troubleshooting